beeshoy-zouzou/The-Illusion-Choice/Linear_Dialog_System/Scenes/DialogSystem/README.md

 - Supports both linear and mixed linear/branching dialogs
 - The system can be tested freely in a seperate scene
 - Currently, integration with NPCs is done manually
-- Future plan: pprovide editor tools to integrate the dialog system directly into NPCs.
+- Future plan: provide editor tools to integrate the dialog system directly into NPCs.

 ---